Fundamental groups of split real Kac-Moody groups and generalized real flag manifolds. With appendices by Tobias Hartnick and Ralf K\"ohl and by Julius Gr\"uning and Ralf K\"ohl: Introduction

 We refer to \cite{Wig} for the analog result in the finite-dimensional situation.

-In order to determine $\pi_1(K)$ in the general case, we compute subgroups of $\pi_1(K)$ corresponding to the index sets of connected components of $\Pia$ using the above theorem and covering maps of type $K/K_J \to K/(K \cap T)K_J$.
-We then shown that $\pi_1(K)$ is a direct product of these subgroups.
+In order to determine $\pi_1(K)$ in the general case, we compute subgroups of $\pi_1(K)$ corresponding to the index sets of connected components of $\Pia$ using the above theorem and covering maps of the type $K/K_J \to K/(K \cap T)K_J$ where $T$ is a maximal split torus of $G(\Pi)$ and $K_J$ is the subgroup of fixed points of a Levi factor of $P_J$ with both $T$ and $P_J$ invariant under the Cartan--Chevalley involution.
+We then show that $\pi_1(K)$ is a direct product of appropriately chosen such subgroups.

 In a very similar way, the fundamental group of $\Spin(\Pi,\kappa)$ is determined, establishing the following theorem: